Ankush610/DataVersionControl-DVC-/README.md

-Awesome — let’s refine that `README.md` by removing the **Typical DVC Project Structure** section and making the other points even more comprehensive, adding clear practical context where useful.

-Here’s a polished, focused, and detailed version for you:

----

-## 📄 `README.md`

 # 📦 Data Version Control (DVC) — Project Documentation

 This documentation provides a complete overview of **DVC (Data Version Control)**, how it integrates with Git, manages data pipelines, tracks metrics, and leverages `dvclive` for real-time experiment tracking.